ibm-cloud-docs/satellite/responsibilities.md

 |{{site.data.keyword.satelliteshort}} Link | - Maintain {{site.data.keyword.satelliteshort}} link connector versions. | - Use the provided tools to [create, update, or delete the endpoints](/docs/satellite?topic=satellite-link-location-cloud) that you need. \n - [Enable and disable endpoints](/docs/satellite?topic=satellite-link-location-cloud#enable_disable_endpoint) to allow or block network traffic between your location and a service's endpoint. |
 | {{site.data.keyword.satelliteshort}} Storage | - Provide an interface to initiate a change management operation, such as deleting storage configurations or removing a cluster from a storage configuration.  \n - Provide version updates for {{site.data.keyword.IBM_notm}}-provided storage templates.  | -  Use the tools to delete storage configurations and cluster assignments.
 Note that removing these configurations, uninstalls the storage drivers in assigned clusters.
 Your PVCs, PVs, and data are not deleted.
 However, you might not be able to access your data until storage drivers are re-installed and storage configurations are restored in your cluster.   \n -  Apply {{site.data.keyword.IBM_notm}}-provided storage template version updates to ensure compliance and support for installed storage drivers. |
 | {{site.data.keyword.satelliteshort}}-enabled services | - Review each service's documentation for additional responsibilities that {{site.data.keyword.IBM_notm}} maintains.
 For example, with {{site.data.keyword.openshiftlong_notm}} clusters, {{site.data.keyword.IBM_notm}} provides patch version updates for the masters automatically and for the worker nodes that you initiate. | - Review each service's documentation for additional responsibilities that you fulfill when you use these services. |
-{: caption="Table 3.
-Responsibilities for change management." caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a party might have responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
+{: caption="Table 3.
+Responsibilities for change management" caption-side="top"}

 ### Identity and access management
 {: #iam-responsibilities}